MariaClaraC/MariaClaraC/README.md

 * :symbols:	 Styleguides.
 * :atom: HTTP: Understanding the web behind the scenes;
 * :blue_square: JavaScript: Programming in the web language;
+* :children_crossing: Web accessibility part 1: making your front-end inclusive;
 * ... more in the future!
 </details>

   <!--